By Chet Yarbrough

 What is the truth of history?
 Is there a truth?
 Mark Stoler, like many historians, sets out to debunk modern perceptions of history.
 To professor Stoler, context and interpretation are the arbiters of history’s truth.

-The frustration one has with all historian’s analysis of the past is with “fact choices”; as well as their interpretation.
-A great part of Stoler’s argument shows that some historians, like most human beings, view the past through the prism of the present.
-The result confuses readers of history who seek truth.
+The frustration one has with historian’s analysis of the past is with “fact choices” and interpretations.
+Historians write about the past through the prism of the present.
+The result confuses readers who seek knowledge and truth.

 Some suggest Kellyanne Conway’s comment about “alternative facts” means there is no truth.